F5Networks/f5-adcaas-openstack/docs/configuration.rst

 * OpenStack Configuration:

-   This section you may need to updated when initializing ADCaaS apllication based on your OpenStack environment.
+  This section needs to be updated when initializing ADCaaS based on your OpenStack environment.

   ``OS_AUTH_URL``: OpenStack keystone auth URL.
 Format: ``http://<hostname>:<port>/<version>``.
 For example: ``http://10.250.11.184:5000/v3``.